NeoktaLabs/lottery/docs/04-frontend.md

   - overpayment is refunded automatically
   - if a refund fails, it becomes withdrawable

+**Clarification**
+Calling `finalize()` does not immediately select a winner.
+It requests randomness and moves the raffle into a drawing state.
+Winner selection and fund allocation occur later via the entropy callback.

 ---

 ## Bot is convenience, not trust